epakhomov/capstone/README.md

 Data was acquired through the publicly available lists of phishing and legitimate websites by Grega Vrbančič and others, from which the features presented in the datasets were extracted by the authors.
 They published the details of data collection [here](https://www.sciencedirect.com/science/article/pii/S2352340920313202) and published the datasets on Github [here](https://github.com/GregaVrbancic/Phishing-Dataset).

-The entire dataset was devided into the following sections:
+The entire dataset was divided into the following sections:
 - Dataset attributes based on URL
 - Dataset attributes based on Domain URL
 - Dataset attributes based on URL directory